 Collision domain

 A collision domain is, as the name implies, the part of a network where packet collisions can occur.
 A collision occurs when two devices send a packet at the same time on the shared network segment.
 The packets collide and both devices must send the packets again, which reduces network efficiency.
 Collisions are often in a hub environment, because each port on a hub is in the same collision domain.
 By contrast, each port on a bridge, a switch or a router is in a separate collision domain.
-The following example illustrates collision domains:

 We have 6 collision domains in the example above.